See Nutshell in action!

 CRM platforms also make it possible for managers to track and analyze data around all the team’s accounts so that they can hone in on which follow-up strategies work and which ones don’t.

-By establishing clear processes at every stage of the pipeline, your team has a better chance of performing consistently and meeting their sales goals.
+By establishing clear processes at every stage of the pipeline, your team can perform consistently and better meet its sales goals.

 After working in the field and seeing ineffective pay schemes for reps firsthand, Harvard Business School Associate Professor Doug J. Chung went on to study how companies should pay salespeople.
 His findings went against many of the ways that companies traditionally pay their reps.